digital360/sublime-phpfmt/README.md

 </tr>
 </table>

-### Troubleshooting
-- Be sure you can run PHP from the command line.
-- If you need support, please open an issue at [fmt issues](https://github.com/phpfmt/fmt/issues)

 ### The Most FAQ

-***I want to use sublime-phpfmt, but it needs PHP 7.0 or newer and on my production server I have PHP 5.5 or older.
+***I want to use sublime-phpfmt, but it needs PHP 7.0 or newer and on my production server I have PHP 5.6 or older.
 What should I do?***

 Consider installing a standalone PHP 7.0 in a separate directory and have it *not* configured in the environment.
 Within the plugin, ensure `php_bin` parameter is pointed to this standalone installation.